nzaman7878/javascript-interview-exercises/README.md

 19 - Create a function that displays the current date and time in a specific format.

 20 - Implement a try-catch block to handle an error that occurs during API data fetching.

+21 - Write a recursive function to calculate the factorial of a given number.